bgschiller/pixyll/_posts/2015-07-22-postgres-advisory-locks.md

 darken_image: 0.2
 ---

 I've become a big fan of PostgreSQL in the last year.
-Window functions, indexed JSON data types, and full text search are all awesome, but lately I was really happy to find a less very simple feature that did exactly what I needed: `pg_advisory_lock`.
+Window functions, indexed JSON data types, and full text search are all awesome, but lately I was really happy to find a simple feature that did exactly what I needed: `pg_advisory_lock`.
 Postgres advisory locks are stored along with Postgres' own internal locks ( you can even see them in the `pg_locks` table), but their meaning is entirely application-dependent.

 In my case, we have a per-client sync process that occurs in a background task.
 We don't want two of these stepping on one another's toes, so we can make an advisory lock.
 Suppose we are doing the sync for a client with an id of 4.
 We can run